In this local news report we are tracking monthly recurring revenue, funding and $25M in acquisitions.

 Customers can subscribe for free to receive a weekly newsletter with highlights of that edition’s stories.
 To receive the full content and the ability to post comments users can pay £7.99 (~$10) per month or £79.99 (~$100) per year.

-Whilst there have been no early financial figures disclosed, we do know The QT was launched with a six-figure investment.
+Whilst there have been no early financial figures disclosed, we do know the business was launched with a six-figure investment.

 We’ll follow their journey closely, especially as the publisher may expand into other areas of the UK if the North East edition proves successful.